fubar2/toolfactory-galaxy-server/README.md

 # Galaxy ToolFactory Appliance

-## A GTN ToolFactory developer tutorial PR is in beta testing [and available here on a private server](https://training.galaxy.lazarus.name/training-material/topics/dev/tutorials/tool-generators/tutorial.html) to
-help explain how this Appliance can be used to generate Galaxy tools from working command line scripts.

 This Appliance takes the basic docker server configuration and creates a ToolFactory appliance in Docker by adding:

 1. A working copy of the ToolFactory - a form driven code generator to make new Galaxy tools from scripts